 Spatial Slur is an ongoing catalogue of computational design research by David Reeves.
-It aims to serve as both a personal documentation tool and a learning resource by supplementing visuals with source code, examples, and explanations of the processes that generate them.
+While primarily intended as a platform for personal documentation, it also aims to serve as an informal learning resource by supplementing visual content with source code and exposition of the processes at work.

-David’s research focuses on the application of numerical methods within architectural design modelling.
-Specifically, he is interested in how such methods can facilitate the exploration of novel solution spaces by augmenting the designer’s ability to negotiate large sets of highly coupled design criteria.
+David’s personal research focuses on the application of numerical methods and simulation within architectural design modelling.
+Specifically, he is interested in how the above can facilitate the discovery of novel design solutions by augmenting the designer’s ability to negotiate large sets of interdependent design criteria.